Starting at INR 13,900 INR 17,500

 Gadsar Lake: This pristine lake is a sight to behold where you can see alpine meadows from your tents and lying under the star-studded sky is just majestic.
 It is one of the chosen campsites in the trek due to its remote location and the mesmerising sight that it offers.
 As earlier mentioned, it is located at quite a height and acclimatisation is very crucial before going up there.

-Satsar Lake: Kashmir great lakes trek has more than 5 lakes and Satsar is one of them.
+Satsar Lake: Kashmir great lakes has more than 5 lakes and Satsar is one of them.
 It is another option to set up your camps here and enjoy the mesmerising view.
 As the name suggests, Satsar means seven lakes, so when you are camping here, you will come across seven smaller lakes that dot the region and will allure you with its natural beauty.
 The whole arena here with breathtaking landscapes is a sight to behold.
 You can call it a day here and spend the night under the celestial canopy.

 Tips to Plan Your KGL Trek